Answers To Common Inquiries

 What makes this organization different from any other kungfu school?
 Every lineage declares they are the purest and represent the one true system of Internal Martial Art founders, yet they do not present kungfu in this way?

 This organization is different because we really do not talk about Internal Martial Arts in a mainstream way.
 Feudal Tai Chi Chuan, Xingyi, or Baguazhang are technically centuries apart in development, yet now they are instructed similarly and thrown into one basket labeled "internal".
 That is an indicator something is not historically accurate- military science and research provide the answers when lineage grandmasters cannot.
 As a feudal martial art researcher, it is understood one cannot possibly represent an ancient art in the purest form- without understanding the exact historical context, date, and technology of the era in which it was used.
 The truth is, many believe they are the purest, and some are indeed authentic.
-Some descend generation after generation, with complete trust of their teachers.
+Certain branches descend generation after generation, with complete trust of their teachers.
 However, it takes just one generation to forever alter the original system.
 Most kungfu schools now are using the wrong weapons, modernized application, kungfu pugilistic/ duelistic strategy- inaccurately presenting the methods of elite military officials in a Kungfu vs MMA context.
 Feudal research is to preserve historical artifact, and there are other lineages worthy of preservation around the world- though most prefer to continue the 2nd Generation interpretation of internal kungfu history, otherwise, their websites and videos should look more like the ones here, raw, intense, medieval.
 Military science and raw historical data can prove the lineage is exactly what it says it is.
 Modern kungfu can run, but it cannot hide from its factual history.

 The He Jinbao/ Xie Peiqi Baguazhang systems are already presented on the public domain.
-The material sound philosophical and I- Ching oriented, doesn't look like the medieval presentation here?
+The material sound philosophical and I- Ching oriented, doesn't look like the raw presentation here?
 What is different about the IRFS training vs there?
-Also, feudal history is rather elite, don't know if I qualify- the material looks massive and intimidating for distance learning, I don't have a very good memory.
+Also, feudal history is rather elite, just don't know if I qualify- the material looks massive and intimidating for distance learning, I don't have a very good memory.